 you have what it takes!

-The Texas A&M-Commerce Department of Art's upper-level Visual Communication courses in Art Direction, Design and New Media are reserved for students who have participated in the portfolio entry process.
-The entry process is a tool for the VisCom faculty to see a student's mastery of their foundations.
-The portfolio pieces requested are varied to give each student an opportunity to show their personal strength, whether it be visual, conceptual, writing, etc. The goal of the portfolio is for
+The Texas A&M University-Commerce Department of Art's upper-level Visual Communication courses in Art Direction, Design and New Media are reserved for students who have participated in the portfolio entry process.
+The entry process is a tool for the VisCom faculty to evaluate a students' mastery of their foundations.
+The portfolio pieces requested are varied to give each student an opportunity to show their strengths, whether visual, conceptual, writing, etc. The goal of the portfolio is for

-The portfolio for the Fall 2022 Entry Review will consist of the following items in the order listed below.
+The Spring 2023 Entry Review portfolio will consist of the following items in the order listed below.
 All portfolio elements should be contained in a single, multi-page pdf.

-A current unofficial copy of your university transcript with art foundation courses highlighted should be scanned and entered after your application.
+II.
+Application for Portfolio Entry Review A current unofficial copy of your university transcript with art foundation courses highlighted should be scanned or incorporated from a digital file and entered after your application.

 - ART 1316 Drawing I

-- ART 1311 Two-Dimensional Design and Color Theory
+- ART 1311 (Two-Dimensional Design and Color Theory)

 - ART 1312 Three-Dimensional Design and Color Theory